btobin0/Tobin-Resume/README.md

 ### About
-#### I enjoy coding on different projects, reading about the economy, digging into company financials, and watching the stock market using Fidelity Active Trader Pro.
-Please feel free to browser past and present projects and reachout via email, linkedin, or start a discussion.
-My resume is at the bottom of this page.
+#### I enjoy coding on different projects, reading about the economy, digging into company financials, watching the stock market, and messing around with my other 100 hobbies.

 ### Skills